-S. 790.15 also mandates, more seriously, that any occupant of any vehicle who deliberately discharges a firearm from the vehicle within 1,000 feet of any other person is guilty of a second-degree felony, punishable by up to 15 years in prison and/or $10,000 in fines.
-Similarly, any driver or owner of any vehicle (whether or not such person is actually occupying the vehicle at the time) who directs anyone to discharge a firearm from the vehicle in question has committed a third-degree felony, punishable by up to 5 years in prison and/or $5,000 in fines.
+790.15 also mandates, more seriously, that any occupant of any vehicle who deliberately discharges a firearm from the vehicle within 1,000 feet of any other person is guilty of a second-degree felony, punishable by up to 15 years in prison and/or $10,000 in fines.
+Similarly, any driver or owner of any vehicle (whether or not such person is actually occupying the vehicle at the time) who directs anyone to discharge a gun from the vehicle in question has committed a third-degree felony, punishable by up to 5 years in prison and/or $5,000 in fines.

-Being charged with illegally discharging a firearm in public or on residential area should not be taken lightly.
+Facing charges for illegally discharge of a weapon in Ft.
+Lauderdale should not be taken lightly.
 Our lawyers know how to defend these cases because we used to successfully prosecute them.
-If you have been arrested for or charged with committing the crime described above, please contact our criminal defense lawyers immediately.
+If you have been arrested for or charged with committing this crime, please contact our defense attorneys immediately.